Kyoto Itinerary 4 Days: A City of a Million Temples

 Start the second day of your 4-day Kyoto itinerary at the Arayashima Bamboo Grove.

-You’ll find a path that gradually goes uphill cutting through a small forest of bamboo.
+You’ll find a path that gradually goes uphill, cutting through a small bamboo forest.

 It’s best to be experienced when there aren’t many other tourists around, so you should get an early start–ideally, arrive no later than 7:00 am.